 - Ad extension — if you include additional business information like a phone number, address, and links alongside your advert.

 - Advertisement and landing page relevance — whether your website conveys content deemed useful to the bid keywords.

 Ad Rank determines the ad’s position in results, and whether it will appear at all on the network.

 While the bid amount has a significant influence on the ranking system, Google stresses that all users have a fair shot at winning the auction.

 The score is based on the ad’s relevance to keyword searches, the estimated number of clicks you can get (click-through rate), and users’ experience with your landing page.

 Your investment in this platform can benefit your online marketing efforts in many ways.

 The platform also provides you with campaign performance reports, useful for A/B testing.

 Google’s online marketing service also helps you target the right audience.

-10-Step guide to create a Google Ads campaign
+10-Step guide to creating a Google Ads campaign

 When signing up for Google Ads, you must choose one of the two available campaign types — Search Campaign and Smart Campaign.